1 Chronicles 10 – The Death of Saul

 i.
 “Saul was a man than whom no other had greater opportunities, but his failure was disastrous.
 Of good standing in the nation, distinctly called and commissioned by God, honored with the friendship of Samuel, surrounded by a band of men whose hearts God had touched, everything was in his favor.
 From the beginning he failed; step by step he declined in conduct and character, until he went out.”
 (Morgan)

 b.
-But he did not inquire of the Lord: Saul did not have a genuine connection with God and did not seek God for the difficulties of his life.
-He consulted a medium for guidance, but not the Lord God.
+But he did not inquire of the LORD: Saul did not have a genuine connection with God and did not seek God for the difficulties of his life.
+He consulted a medium for guidance, but not the LORD God.

 i.
-“When a human being is called of God to service, there is always given to an one the guidance of God, in direct spiritual communication.
+“When a human being is called of God to service, there is always given to that one the guidance of God, in direct spiritual communication.
 If there be disobedience, this guidance is necessarily withdrawn.
 Then, the forsaken man or woman, craving for supernatural aid, turns to sorcery, witchcraft, spiritism; and the issue is always destructive.”
 (Morgan)

 ii.
-It does say in 1 Samuel 28:6 that Saul did inquire of the Lord.
+It does say in 1 Samuel 28:6 that Saul did inquire of the LORD.
 “Such an inconsiderable and trifling inquiry as Saul made, is justly accounted to be no inquiry at all; as they are said not to eat the Lord’s supper, 1 Corinthians 11:20, who did eat it in a sinful and irregular manner.”
 (Poole)

 c.
 And turned the kingdom over to David the son of Jesse: In 1 Samuel 13:14 God promised to take the kingdom from Saul and give it to a man after His own heart.
 This took many years to become a fact, but at the death of Saul, David became king over Israel.